HaesunJo/react-weather-app/README.md

 ## What I learn from this project is:
 - How to bring [weather API](https://openweathermap.org/api) and read the location data that longitude and latitude.
 - How to diplay the data on the screen such as weather, date, weather descriptions.
-- Making a diffrent layout with <View> tag
+- Making a diffrent layout with View and Scrollview tag